ilinus247/MIT_portfolio/README.md

 - implementation details (numerical stability, randomness, optimizer behavior)
 - system-level debugging (framework behavior and training dynamics)

-Diagnosing why the agent initially failed to learn—despite a correct conceptual implementation—taught me how small, hidden details in real systems can dominate outcomes.
+Diagnosing why the agent initially failed to learn—despite a correct conceptual implementation—taught me how small, hidden details in real systems can dominate outcomes, and gave me a new outlook into systems standardization.

 ## Development Environment

-Most of this work was done independently using:
+This work was done independently using:
 - A web browser for research and references
 - PyCharm as the primary development environment
 - TensorFlow / Keras for model construction and training